Population Control in the Bible

 His objection was correct!
 Henry George’s ideas on distributing ground rent contain a moral hazard of catastrophic magnitude.
 The family (or culture, or tribe, or religion) that overpopulates gets to collect rent from those who maintain a sustainable population.
 Over time, the culture/tribe/religion that overpopulates dominates.
 Those who want to live a sustainable lifestyle are not only outvoted, they also pay land taxes on their “under-utilized” lands.
 Private game preserves and wildlands are penalized under this scheme.
 (They would also be illegal under Murray Rothbard’s rules of initial land ownership!
 See The Ethics of Liberty.)

 The Jubilee Laws of Leviticus 25 solve the dilemma elegantly.
 Instead of giving each individual an equal share of the land, each family got an equal share at the time of the conquest of Canaan.
 From then on, individuals were entitled to their share of the family’s initial plot.
 A family which overpopulated its lands had less natural rights per capita.
 They had to farm their lands intensively, move to the city and get a job, or rent land from members of another family which had restrained its fecundity.

 Conversely, the family which did not overpopulate its lands reaped the benefits.
 They could engage in low-intensity agriculture, or even a bit of hunting and gathering.
 Or, they could rent out land to others.

 To individuals the arrangement is unfair.
-Why should individuals pay the price for their ancestor’s actions?
-Then again, we pay the price of our ancestors’ actions today even without the land transfer restraints of Leviticus 25.
+Why should individuals pay the price for their ancestors’ actions?
+Then again, we pay the price of our ancestors’ actions today, even without the land transfer restraints of Leviticus 25.
 We pay the price of living in a populous world.
 (And we also reap the benefits of our high-tech civilization.)
-The dynamic exist regardless.
+The dynamic exists regardless.
 The restraints in Leviticus 25 tighten the feedback loops and allow side-by-side comparisons of life choices; they make life somewhat fairer.